postlund/pyatv/docs/documentation/protocols.md

 Devices are paired and data encrypted according to HAP (HomeKit).
-You can refer to that specification for further details (available [here](https://developer.apple.com/homekit/specification/), but requires an Apple ID).
+You can refer to that specification for further details (available [here](https://developer.apple.com/homekit/specification/), but it requires an Apple ID, except for the Non-Commercial vevsion, free to download).

-Messages will be presented in hex and a decoded format, based on the implementation in pyatv.
-So beware that it will be somewhat python-inspired.
+Messages are presented in hex and a decoded format, based on the implementation in pyatv.
+So beware that it will be somewhat python-oriented.

 ### Pairing